kencx/keyb/README.md

   -h, --help            help for keyb
 ```

 keyb requires a `yaml` file with your listed key bindings to work.
-List your keybindings in the file as so:
+List your keybindings in the file:

 ```yaml
 # $XDG_CONFIG_HOME/keyb/keyb.yml
 tmux: